Skip to main content

 Adam Parkes specializes in British, Irish, and American literature from the late nineteenth century to the twenty-first.

 A Sense of ShockParkes's previous book-length scholarly monographs are A Sense of Shock: The Impact of Impressionism on Modern British and Irish Writing (Oxford, 2011) and Modernism and the Theater of Censorship (Oxford, 1996).
-A recent article, "Erskine Childers and the Sense of Insecurity: Impressionism and Intelligence in The Riddle of the Sands," appeared in the Summer 2023 issue of Cusp: Late-Nineteenth- and Early-Twentieth-Century Cultures.
-The intertwined themes of security and insecurity run through two other current projects: an essay on the spy novelist Len Deighton and a special "(in)security" issue that he is guest-editing for the South Atlantic Review.
+Recent articles include two on Ishiguro, one on Never Let Me Go (Modern Fiction Studies, 2021), the second on Klara and the Sun (Foreign Literature Studies, China, 2022).
+Another recent article, "Erskine Childers and the Sense of Insecurity: Impressionism and Intelligence in The Riddle of the Sands," appears in Cusp: Late-Nineteenth- and Early-Twentieth-Century Cultures (2023).
+The intertwined themes of security and insecurity run through two other current projects: an essay on the spy novelist Len Deighton and a special issue on "(in)security" that Parkes is guest-editing for the South Atlantic Review.
+He is also working on particularity in Joyce and punctuation in Lawrence.

 Parkes serves on the editorial advisory boards of Modern Fiction Studies, Victorians Institute Journal, and D.H.
 Lawrence Review.
 He is Past President of both the South Atlantic Modern Language Association (SAMLA) and the D.H.
 Lawrence Society of North America.
 He is a member of the organizing committee of the next international D.H.
 Lawrence conference, to be held in Mexico City in August 2025.

-Parkes regularly teaches graduate and undergraduate courses in the 20th-Century British and Irish novel, 21st-Century British fiction, and James Joyce.
+Parkes regularly teaches graduate and undergraduate courses in the 20th-Century British and Irish novel, Spy Fiction, 21st-Century British fiction, and James Joyce.
 He has taught freshman seminars on Kazuo Ishiguro, Aldous Huxley, and D.H.
 Lawrence; Lawrence was also the subject of his most recent graduate seminar.
-A recent addition to his undergraduate offerings is a course in spy fiction, which will be back in action this fall.

 Education: